 The Kotsari, Kotchari or Kochari, (Grk: Κότσαρι) is a popular dance amongst Pontic Greeks second only in popularity to the Serra.
 It was danced in the eastern regions of Pontus such as Argyroupolis, Bayburt and primarily by the Pontic people of Kars.
-It was also danced in the Upper Matsouka region.
-The dance was introduced to the Upper Matsoukans in the last decades prior to the Exchange and it's sometimes said that the Matsoukans learnt the dance at the festivals of Panagia Soumela from worshippers who originated from the home of the dance, ie those from the easternmost regions of Pontus and the Caucaus.
+It was also danced in the Upper Matsuka region.
+The dance was introduced to the Upper Matsoukans in the last decades prior to the Exchange and it's sometimes said that the Matsoukans learnt the dance at the festivals of Panagia Sumela from worshippers who originated from the home of the dance, ie those from the easternmost regions of Pontus and the Caucaus.

 Its name is derived from the manner in which it's danced and in particular the 2 limp movements (the first 4 steps of the dance), which are executed with synchronous stepping of the heel (the kotsi) on the ground.
 In Greek, the word koutso means limp, and the heel of the foot is called the kotsi (pl. kotsia).